-Solution: Check the METER 01A DC Volts and METER 01B DC Amps meter values on the user interface.
-It should be close to the maximum rated (or programmed) charge current if the battery voltage is under 28.0 VDC.
+Solution: Check the METER 01A DC Volts and METER 01B DC Amps meter values on the LCD screen.
+It should be close to the maximum rated (or programmed) charge current if the battery voltage is under 28.0 VDC on 24-volt models.
 Check the Meter SETUP 03A AC Input Amps setting and ensure that it is set in accordance with system requirements.
-Also, check the MAX CHARGE RATE %, SETUP 03E.